 Use a pet crate or carrier approved by the USDA.
 Whether you are driving or flying to your destination, your pet needs to be in container that is both comfortable and safe.
 A pet carrier allows you to be distraction free while driving.

 If you are traveling with your pet, contact Sunset Vet Clinic.
-All three of Sunset Vet Clinic’s doctors are USDA accredited and have experience in assisting pet owners travel safely with their pets.
+All of the Sunset Vet Clinic’s veterinarians are USDA accredited and have experience in assisting pet owners travel safely with their pets.
 SVC also offers pet boarding services for instances in which your pet cannot travel with you.
 Contact us today to learn more about how we can help.